reduxjs/redux/docs/advanced/Middleware.md

 If your head boiled from reading the above section, imagine what it was like to write it.
 This part is meant to be a relaxation for you and me, and will help get your gears turning.

-Each function below is (or, in some cases, returns) a valid Redux middleware.
+Each function below is a valid Redux middleware.
 They are not equally useful, but at least they are equally fun.

 ```js
 /**